 Drunk Driving And Ohio Law

-In 1982, the state of Ohio passed a law making “operating a motor vehicle impaired,” or OMVI, the official term for driving under the influence.
-In 2003, the state’s lawmakers changed the official term yet again, making “operating a vehicle impaired,” or OVI, the legal term for what most people call a DUI.
-Regardless of the term you use, the consequences of a conviction are many, and they can have long-lasting effects on your life, making fighting a DUI charge a wise decision.
+In 2003, the state of Ohio passed a law making “operating a vehicle impaired,” or OVI, the legal term for what most people call a DUI.
+Regardless of the term you use for a drunk driving case, the consequences of a conviction are many, and they can have long-lasting effects on your life.
+Fighting a DUI charge is a wise decision.

-At Halleck Law Office, our attorney has practiced law in Ohio since 1973, meaning that he has witnessed the changes to OVI law for more than four decades.
-His long legal career also means he has the knowledge and experience to help you understand your OVI charge — and to help you fight it.
+At Halleck Law Office, attorney Peter T. Halleck has practiced law in Ohio since 1973.
+Today, he continues the law practice started by his father more than 60 years ago.
+He has witnessed the changes to OVI law for more than four decades.
+His long legal career, including a solid history of criminal defense work, also means he has the knowledge and experience to help you understand your OVI charge – and to help you fight it.